trycourier/courier-android/README.md

 ### 3. Initialize the SDK (Optional)

-If you are using the <a href="https://github.com/trycourier/courier-android/blob/master/Docs/Client.md"><code>CourierClient</code></a> exclusively, you can skip this step.
+If you are only using <a href="https://github.com/trycourier/courier-android/blob/master/Docs/Client.md"><code>CourierClient</code></a> APIs you can skip this step.

 ```kotlin
 // This example is on an Application class